jchook/php-include-directive/README.md

-Folks have suggested [using cpp to translate `#include` directives](https://github.com/moby/moby/issues/735#issuecomment-37273719), but this has many issues:
+Folks have suggested [using cpp to translate `#include` directives](https://github.com/moby/moby/issues/735#issuecomment-37273719), but this has critical issues:

-- Cannot use `# comments` at all, lol
+- Cannot use normal `# comments`, as ccp will throw an error
-- The `cpp` manual mentions that it might choke on lexically non-C-like code
+- The `cpp` manual warns against using it for non-C code
-- Not a turing-complete preprocessor

-**This script lets you use both:**

-- cpp-like `#include` directives
-- arbitrary PHP code
+This tool leverages PHP (a powerful, turing-complete templating language) to provide a complete templating solution with a familiar #include shortcut.

 Why not use plain ol' PHP?